Q. Why do some Vegans use honey while others oppose it?

 Q. Don't we need the calcium in animal milk?
 Dairy farmers advertise that their milk contains calcium.

 A. Calcium is in dairy milk, which is perfect for calves and kids.
 When consumed by humans, animal milk leaches calcium, causing a calcium deficiency that exits our body via urine.
-This was proved through a twelve-year health study by Harvard Nurses, which showed that those who consumed dairy products broke more bones than those who didn't, an analysis based on 77,761 women aged between 34 and 59.
+This was demonstrated through a twelve-year health study conducted by Harvard Nurses, which found that women who consumed dairy products broke more bones than those who didn't, based on an analysis of 77,761 women aged 34 to 59.
 Listed are easily obtainable foods high in absorbable calcium.
 Compare them to cow's milk.
 Cow's Milk.
 One cup = 305 mg calcium.
 Firm Tofu.
 One cup of firm tofu = 506 mg calcium.
 Almond Milk.
 One cup of unsweetened almond milk = 499 mg of calcium.
 Rhubarb Juice.
 One cup = 2300 mg calcium.
 Whole Almonds.
 One cup of whole almonds = 385 mg calcium.
 Oat Milk.
 One cup of oat milk = 350 mg calcium.
 Soy Milk.
 One cup of fortified Soy Milk=305 mg calcium.
 Soy Yoghurt.
 One cup of soy yogurt = 305 mg calcium.
 Q. What is the difference between dairy and Vegan Cheeses?
 A. Dairy cheeses are made predominantly from cows' milk, while others are made from goats', sheep's, camels, and buffalo's milk, which are produced after giving birth.
 The unfortunate mother rarely sees her child but becomes a living machine, kept continuously pregnant and enslaved in the dairy industry for human profit.
 Male calves are killed, while females, like their mothers, become dairy slaves, ensuring an eventual violent death.
-Dairy Cheesemakers introduce bacteria to animal milk to convert lactose to lactic acid, then rennet, made of enzymes obtained from a dead, un-weened baby animal's stomach lining, to coagulate the milk.
-Vegan cheeses are an excellent alternative for those who prefer food from a non-violent source.
-Essential ingredients for plant-based cheeses include almonds, cashews, coconut oil, soy, and acidophilus probiotics for gut health and for that extra tangy, cheesy flavour, Mesophilic Penicillium Candidum.
-L-Acidophilus Probiotics.
-Since vegan cheese has no lactose or casein, it has no intestinal permeability.
-Vegan cheeses often mimic but don't always taste like dairy cheeses.
-However, they have an irresistible flavour of their own.
+The Australian dairy industry includes capturing wild camels.
+Shocking footage shows brutal handling, purposefully inflicting pain and distress, until the camel is psychologically 'broken', then forced into servitude by Ukurru Camel tours in Yulara, and most often the female and their female babies are sold to or bought by the Camel Dairy business.
+Northern Territory.
+Dairy Cheesemakers, who introduce bacteria to animal milk to convert lactose to lactic acid, then rennet, made of enzymes obtained from a dead, un-weened baby animal's stomach lining, to coagulate the milk.
+By stopping the consumption of dairy products – and encouraging your friends and family members to do so as well – you will be sending a powerful message that the cruel treatment of animals is unacceptable.

 Q. Why are Vegans opposed to eggs, considering that hens lay them naturally and don't die laying an egg?